Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Introduction

-A workhorse of quantum computing is phase estimation~\cite{kitaevQuantumMeasurementsAbelian1995}, whereby one can compute eigenvalues of a unitary matrix given a circuit implementation and an initial state with sufficiently high overlap.
-Traditional phase estimation techniques~\cite{nielsen2001quantum} use an ancilla register which, after accumulating phase information via controlled time-evolution, undergoes the quantum Fourier transform (QFT) to yield a state with high density on binary representations of the sought after phases.
-This allows these ``QFT-based QPE'' algorithms to reach the information-theoretic Heisenberg limit, including constant factors~\cite{van2007optimal}.
-It is possible to remove the quantum Fourier transform, either by direct dequantization~\cite{kitaevQuantumMeasurementsAbelian1995,najafiOptimum2023}, or by analysing the output of independent phase estimation experiments that use a single ancilla via signal processing techniques~\cite{kimmel2015robust,obrien2019quantum,somma2019quantum,lin2022Heisenberg,dutkiewicz2022heisenberg,Dong2022-ye,Ding2023-ff,Wan2022-ro}.
-(Indeed, under some constraints on $U$ phase estimation without any ancilla qubits is possible~\cite{lu2021algorithms,obrien2021error,gu2022noise, yang2024phase}.)
-These ``single-ancilla QPE'' techniques are of particular interest in early-fault tolerance~\cite{lin2022Heisenberg,Dong2022-ye,Ding2023-ff,Katabarwa2023-cy,Liang2024-yl, Zhang2022-gl, Kshirsagar2023-dr, Toshio2024-tv, Nelson2024-lo, kiss2024early}, as these protocols can tolerate a constant amount of error per experiment~\cite{kimmel2015robust,obrien2019quantum}, instead of requiring a lower bound on the success probability of all experiments combined.
+Quantum phase estimation~\cite{kitaevQuantumMeasurementsAbelian1995}, a workhorse of quantum computing, aims to compute an eigenvalue of a unitary matrix given its circuit implementation and an initial state with sufficiently high overlap with the target eigenstate.
+Traditional phase estimation techniques~\cite{nielsen2001quantum} use a control register which, after accumulating phase information via controlled time-evolution, undergoes the quantum Fourier transform (QFT) to yield a state with high density on binary representations of the desired phase.
+These \emph{QFT-based QPE} algorithms achieve the Heisenberg limit, the information-theoretic optimum for phase estimation, including constant factors~\cite{vandamOptimal2007}.
+It is possible to remove the quantum Fourier transform, either by direct dequantization~\cite{kitaevQuantumMeasurementsAbelian1995,najafiOptimum2023}, or by analysing the outputs of independent circuits that use a single control qubit via signal processing techniques~\cite{kimmelRobust2015,obrien2019quantum,sommaQuantum2019,linHeisenbergLimited2022,dutkiewicz2022heisenberg,dongGround2022,dingSimultaneous2023,wanRandomized2022}.
+(Indeed, under some constraints on $U$ phase estimation without any control qubits is possible~\cite{luAlgorithms2021,obrienError2021,guNoiseresilient2022,yang2024phase}.)
+These \emph{single-control QPE} techniques are of particular interest in early-fault tolerance~\cite{linHeisenbergLimited2022,dongGround2022,dingSimultaneous2023,katabarwaEarly2023,liangModeling2024, zhangComputing2022, kshirsagarProving2024, toshioPractical2024, nelsonAssessment2024, kiss2024early}, as these protocols can tolerate a constant amount of error per circuit~\cite{kimmelRobust2015,obrien2019quantum}, avoiding the need for a high overall success probability across all circuit runs.
 However, it remains to understand how this reduction in circuit depth and increase in error tolerance propagates through quantum error correction to a trade-off between physical qubit count and wall-clock time (of the full estimation protocol).
-Furthermore, little investigation has been given to whether QFT-based QPE techniques can be split up similarly to single-ancilla QPE techniques, to recover the constant factor loss of performance present in all single-ancilla methods~\cite{najafiOptimum2023}.
+Additionally, besides Refs.~\cite{rendon2023low, castaldoDifferentiable2024}, there has been little exploration of whether QFT-based QPE techniques can be divided into smaller circuits akin to single-control methods.
+To the best of our knowledge, no prior work applied circuit-division to make QFT-based QPE robust to noise.